Updated January 13, 2021

 1. Protect your furniture from the sun and rain.
 Outdoor furniture is made to weather the elements, but eventually all that exposure will take its toll.
 Storing items under a protective shelter will limit their contact with the sun and rain, thereby doubling or even tripling their lifespans.

-An all-weather outdoor shade structure like the Oakengrove Patio Umbrella by Ashley pulls double duty, providing an aesthetically pleasing centerpiece for your outdoor activities and protecting your table and chairs in the off-hours.
+An all-weather outdoor shade structure pulls double duty, providing an aesthetically pleasing centerpiece for your outdoor activities and protecting your table and chairs in the off-hours.
 An easy slider mechanism pivots the canopy as needed, and a foot pedal on the base allows you to rotate the canopy 360 degrees for maximum coverage.

 2. Keep your stuff clean.
 If you stay on top of things by giving your patio table and chairs a quick five-minute wash once a week or so, you’ll avoid the headaches that arise later due to built-up dirt, grime, and pollen.
 No need for a full-on pressure wash; keep it easy by picking off stray leaves and twigs, then giving your furniture a quick spray with the garden hose.
 Voila!